Skip to main content

 • Realistic obstacle: Local applications often require proof of age, owner-occupancy, income, and assets every year.

-• Useful fact: Local programs talk about fiscal years like FY2026, while the state credit uses tax year 2025.
-Those dates do not match.
+• Useful date note: Local programs use fiscal years, such as FY2026 or FY2027.
+The state credit uses tax years, such as tax year 2025.
+Those dates do not always match.

-• Best next step: Ask one plain question: “Which senior property tax programs has my city or town adopted, and what is the deadline for each one?”
+• Best next question: Ask, “Which senior property tax programs has my city or town adopted, and what is the deadline for each one?”

 Program summary at a glance